jacobsandersen/mccpp/README.md

 Handles the encryption response, successfully verifies the verify token and accepts the shared secret as valid if verify token validates.
 Creates server id hash and sends request to mojang auth server.
 Auth server is replying with 204 No Content, but I expect content per wiki.vg so need to investigate.
 But stopping for now.

+## Update 11/20/23 0253 PDT
+Handles the full login state now, including auth with Yggdrasil and protocol encryption.
+Still doesn't do packet compression, but that shouldn't be hard.
+Investigating configuration state now.